MarcinMoskala/KtAcademyPortal/README.md

 ## Contribution

 A lot needs to be done in this project.
 The mission is to to build solid massive-multiplatform project.
-See [todo list](https://github.com/MarcinMoskala/KotlinAcademyApp/blob/master/Todo.md) to check out if you can help us.
-If you have other improvement ideas, and skills to help implementing them, then add them as a new issue.
+See [board](https://waffle.io/MarcinMoskala/KotlinAcademyApp/join) to check out how you can help us.
+If you want to chellange yourself and face one of this tasks then join project, assing it to yourself, move to "In progress" and start doing.
+Don't bother to ask if you are not sude about something.
+We are here to learn and help learn.